Esbeleleu/CP-Trainset/readme.txt

-This Newgrf is a trainset based from Portugal.
+This Newgrf is a trainset based on trains Portugal's.

 V1.1